tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/delegate-access-with-shared-access-signature.md

 # Delegate access by using a shared access signature

 A shared access signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.
-You can provide a shared access signature to users who shouldn't be trusted with your storage account key but who need access to certain storage account resources.
-By distributing an SAS URI to these users, you can grant them access to a resource for a specified period of time, with a specified set of permissions.
+You can provide a shared access signature to clients who shouldn't be trusted with your storage account key but who need access to certain storage account resources.
+By distributing an SAS URI to these clients, you can grant them access to a resource for a specified period of time, with a specified set of permissions.

 The URI query parameters that compose the SAS token incorporate all of the information necessary to grant controlled access to a storage resource.
-A user who has the SAS can make a request against Azure Storage by using just the SAS URI.
+A client who has the SAS can make a request against Azure Storage by using just the SAS URI.
 The information in the SAS token is used to authorize the request.

 ## Types of shared access signatures